Canadian women top host Hungary in FIBA Olympic qualifier | TSN

 SOPRON, Hungary — Kayla Alexander led the way with 15 points and 13 rebounds as Canada defeated host Hungary 67-55 Thursday to open a FIBA Olympic Qualifying tournament.

 Bridget Carleton added a game-high 18 points for the fifth-ranked Canadians.
-Natalie Achonwa and Shay Colley added 10 points apiece.
+Natalie Achonwa and Shay Colley chipped in 10 points apiece.

+“I’m happy to see how the team played together,” Canada head coach Víctor Lapena said.
+“We have some of our players in Europe, Spain, France.

+"Four or five (of our) players, they are not playing (in this tournament) … But the mentality, the physicality of the game, how we put the level at the highest competition, how my players showed we are very strong mentally is the most important for me.”

 The competition is one of four Olympic qualifying tournaments with 10 of the 12 spots for the 2024 Paris Games on the line.
 The U.S. and France are the lone teams to have already qualified.